ECHR imposed interim measures on a complaint of torture in SurgutKhanty-Mansi Autonomous Area, France

-On February 26, 2019, the European Court of Human Rights (ECHR) ordered the Russian government to immediately send 57-year-old Sergey Loginov—one of seven Jehovah’s Witnesses who reported torture in the building of the Investigative Committee—for an independent medical examination.
-Of the seven tortured, Sergey Loginov is the only one who remains in custody.
+On February 26, 2019, the European Court of Human Rights (ECHR) ordered the Russian government to urgently send for a medical examination 57-year-old Sergey Loginov, one of 7 Surgut residents who reported torture in the building of the Investigative Committee.
+Sergey Loginov is the only one of these seven who is in custody.

-Earlier in Surgut (Khanty-Mansi Autonomous Area) mass searches and detentions of citizens suspected of practicing the religion of Jehovah's Witnesses took place.
-At least seven people reported that they were tortured during interrogations in the building of the Investigative Committee.
-On February 16, 2019, the hotline of the Investigative Committee of Russia received a request to open an investigation regarding the torture of Sergey Loginov that took place during the intervals between interrogations.
-Shortly thereafter lawyers prepared and filed a complaint to the European Court.
-(Loginov and Others v.
-Russia / case no. 10618/19).
+Three believers, Sergey Loginov, Yevgeny Fedin and Artur Severinchik, were sent to jail in connection with this case.
+They are in a pre-trial detention center in Nizhnevartovsk (Khanty-Mansi Autonomous Area).
+There were no reports that Yevgeny Fedin and Artur Severinchik were tortured.
+Earlier in Surgut (Khanty-Mansi Autonomous Okrug), mass searches and detentions of citizens suspected of professing the religion of Jehovah's Witnesses took place.
+At least 7 people reported that they were beaten and tortured during interrogations in the building of the Investigative Committee.
+In total, 20 local residents, including a woman, became defendants in this case.
+On February 16, 2019, the hotline of the Investigative Committee of Russia received an appeal with a request to take action in connection with reports of torture of Sergey Loginov.

 Law enforcers mistakenly mistake citizens' religion for participation in the activities of an extremist organization, referring to a court decision to liquidate and ban the activities of Jehovah's Witnesses organizations in Russia.Go to document